- The nutrition content of my recipe is too high?

 This most likely means that the My Recipes label is selected for the Recipe Box field for the recipe.
 This option will prevent the recipe from being available to child accounts.

 To have the recipe be available to your child accounts, assign the appropriate Recipe Box label (e.g., Entrees Poultry, Side Vegetables).
 If the recipe is a therapeutic recipe (e.g., low salt), then select the appropriate therapeutic label (e.g., Dietary Low Salt).
-Recipe boxes can also be created by system and corporate account for their purposes (see Recipe Box Labels for more information).
+Recipe boxes can also be created by system and corporate accounts for their purposes (see Recipe Box Labels for more information).

 I cannot find a recipe on the Recipes Listing screen?